The Fall (band): Late 1970s: early years

-The Fall's line-up underwent its first drastic changes in 1977–78.
+The Fall's line-up had its first drastic changes in 1977–78.
 Kay Carroll, Una Baines's friend and colleague at the psychiatric hospital, became the group's manager and occasional backing vocalist, as well as Smith's girlfriend.
 Friel, unhappy with Carroll's management, left in December 1977 (he went on to form the Passage with Dick Witts).
 He was briefly replaced by Jonnie Brown, and later by Eric McGann (also known as Eric the Ferrett).
 The Fall were filmed on 13 February 1978 for the Granada TV show What's On, hosted by Tony Wilson, performing "Psycho Mafia", "Industrial Estate" and "Dresden Dolls", featuring the brief line-up of Smith, Bramah, Burns, Baines and McGann.
 Baines left in March 1978 after a drug overdose and subsequent nervous breakdown, and was replaced by Yvonne Pawlett; McGann quit that May, in disgust at the group's van driver Steve Davies wearing a Hawaiian shirt as he ferried them to the recording of their first-ever session for influential radio DJ John Peel.
 (The Fall would record a total of 24 sessions for Peel, who became a devoted fan of the group.)
 Martin Bramah blamed the dissolution of the original line-up on Smith's style of leadership, together with Carroll's favouring of her partner: "The break-up wasn't so much about the music, though; it was more how we were being treated as people on a daily basis."
-16-year-old Marc Riley, the group's roadie, was eventually recruited to the group to play bass guitar.
+Marc Riley, the group's roadie was 16; eventually he was recruited to be in the group and play bass guitar.